DISHDevEx/fonpr/README.md

 # FONPR: Automated 5G Network Control and Continuous Improvement

-> This readme is intended to provide background on RESPONS 5G network control agents and their deployment.
+> This readme is intended to provide background on First Open Network Pattern Reactors and their deployment.

 > Contents:
 > 1. Agent <br/>